 As service dogs have become more commonplace, however, so too have problems that can result from a lack of understanding about service dog training, working functions, and access to public facilities.
 In response, AKC Government Relations is working with members of Congress, regulatory agencies, leading service dog trainers and providers, and transportation/hospitality industry groups to find ways to address these issues.

 The benefits service dogs can provide also continue to expand.
 In the 1920s, a service dog was a Seeing Eye Dog and a Seeing Eye Dog meant a German Shepherd Dog.
 In 2019, service dogs are trained from among many different breeds, and perform an amazing variety of tasks to assist disabled individuals.

 What Is a Service Dog?

 A service dog helps a person with a disability lead a more independent life.
-According to the American with Disabilities Act (ADA), a “service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.”
+According to the Americans with Disabilities Act (ADA), a service dog is “a dog that is individually trained to do work or perform tasks for a person with a disability.”

-“Work or task” means the dog must be trained to take a specific action when needed to assist the person with a disability.
-The task performed by the dog must be directly related to the person’s disability.
+A service dog is trained to take a specific action whenever required, to assist a person with their disability.
+The task the dog performs is directly related to their person’s disability.

 Common Service Dog Breeds

 Service dogs can range from very small to very large.
 The dog must be of a size to comfortably and effectively execute the tasks needed to help mitigate a disability.
 For example, a Papillon is not an appropriate choice to pull a wheelchair, but could make an excellent hearing dog.